z3nz/my-jsql/README.md

 ```

 ### .w([conditions1[, conditions2[, ...]]])
-Pass one or more objects as conditional statements.
+Pass one or more objects as conditional `WHERE` statements.
 Statements in the same object are separated by `AND`.
 If you pass multiple objects, they are separated by `OR`.
 If nothing is passed, there will be no `WHERE...` statement.
 MyJsql also saves the last where statement, so you don't have to call it again, but this also means you need to clear if you don't want to reuse your previous statement.

 ```javascript
 // SELECT * FROM users WHERE id=1 AND name='John'